fsi-open/admin-security-bundle/UPGRADE-3.0.md

 ## Upgrade to PHP 7.1 or higher

 In order to use this bundle, you will need PHP 7.1 or higher.

+## Pass form class name to users element's constructor if extending it

+It is required to properly override the form used by the element (for Symfony 3+).